 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the impact of California’s Proposition 65 on supply chain agreements.
+This CLE course will discuss the impact of California's Proposition 65 on supply chain agreements.
 Our panel will offer practical guidance on drafting (or amending) supply agreements to ensure compliance with the new regulation and explore how counsel representing manufacturers, producers, importers, and suppliers in both the up- and downstream supply chain can structure language to balance risk and mitigate potential losses from noncompliance.

 - Overview of Prop 65

 - Compliance requirements

 - Impact of supply chain

 - Limiting/transferring risk

 - Agreement supplements and addenda